ltdk96/codebox/README.md

 ## More Details on ThinkCode.VN
 The API of ThinkCode.VN was written using **Ruby on Rails** + deployed on **Amazon EC2**.
 It has many features, including:
-1. Code management (upload-download code-templates, extract-zip code-templates, file manipulation, etc.)
+1. Code management (upload/download code templates, extract/zip code templates, directory manipulation, etc.)
 2. Content creation under a **multi-step, multi-agent** moderating process
 3. Upload and quickly serve static assets using Amazon S3 and Cloudfront